CodeByZach/cbz-shopify/README.md

 $result = $client->request($request);
 ```

-ZfrShopify automatically unwrap the `data` top key from Shopify response, so you can retrieves the data like this:
+CbzShopify automatically unwrap the `data` top key from Shopify response, so you can retrieves the data like this:

 ```php
 foreach ($result['collections']['edges'] as $collection) {